anonyland/anonymousland/README.md

 Running these services and properly maintaining them takes time and money. *We would be extremely grateful to get donations*, we only ask for 5$, that's all.

-To donate, you can visit our [donation page](https://anonymousland.org/donate) or contribute directly to our Monero wallet.[4B4kUhGXkMhic8W9NXVMTsi8cLidFAuyW3p5cWd9jG3tTT9ADCPHcrYZ8hkvA8s8TNTmSDohb9CeqJZFGqKddR8qDF1okZp](monero:4B4kUhGXkMhic8W9NXVMTsi8cLidFAuyW3p5cWd9jG3tTT9ADCPHcrYZ8hkvA8s8TNTmSDohb9CeqJZFGqKddR8qDF1okZp)
+To donate, you can visit our [donation page](https://anonymousland.org/donate) or contribute directly to our Monero wallet.

+**4B4kUhGXkMhic8W9NXVMTsi8cLidFAuyW3p5cWd9jG3tTT9ADCPHcrYZ8hkvA8s8TNTmSDohb9CeqJZFGqKddR8qDF1okZp**

 ## License